Dassderdie/ngx-utility-libraries/projects/ngx-show-more/README.md

 })
 ```

-Add the component to your template (this example uses [bootstrap](https://getbootstrap.com/) classes in `btnClasses`, for these to work you would have to import bootstrap.
-Instead you can also use your own css-framework or create your own css-class):
+Add the component to your template.
+This example uses [bootstrap](https://getbootstrap.com/) classes in `btnClasses`, for these to work you would have to import bootstrap.
+Instead you can also use your own CSS-framework or create your own CSS-class.

 ```html
 <p>Some HTML code.</p>